noahbrenner/instrument-catalog-py/instrument_catalog/doc/api.md

     * `id` (integer)
     * Any other key not named here

+Only the specified Instrument Object attributes are updated, others are left unchanged.
+If there are any errors in the request, no changes are made.

 #### Response `data`

 A single Instrument Object.
 Some transformations may be performed on your submitted data, such as removing excess whitespace.